USEPA/e-manifest/docs/src/Intro/the-manifest.md

 1. **status**: The status field is managed by the e-Manifest system.
-Since paper manifests are completed outside the e-Manifest system and uploaded after the TSDF receives the shipment, paper manifests can only be assigned a subsection of the available statuses.
+Since paper manifests are completed outside the e-Manifest system and uploaded after the TSDF receives the shipment, paper manifests can only be assigned a subset of the available statuses.

    ![manifest status](../assets/manifest_statuses.jpg)
    _Green boxes are shared by electronic/hybrid and paper manifests._